cisco-262/sslreminder/docs/README.md

 - Failed checks
 - Priority issues that should be reviewed first

-SSL Reminder keeps this report intentionally simple.
+SSL Certificate Monitor keeps this report intentionally simple.
 It is designed for certificate expiry awareness rather than full infrastructure monitoring.

 ### Who It Is For

-SSL Reminder is suitable for:
+SSL Certificate Monitor is suitable for:

 - Developers maintaining websites and APIs
 - Webmasters managing several domains